npankaj365/stoic-fortune/README.md

-#Fortune file for Stoic Quotes
+# Fortune file for Stoic Quotes

-Steps:
+#### Steps:
-.
-Copy the two files to /usr/share/fortune
+1. Copy the two files to /usr/share/fortune
-.
-Run "fortune stoic-quotes"
+2. Run "fortune stoic-quotes"
-.
-Guide your actions with the lines bestowed
+3. Guide your daily actions with the lines bestowed !